Rishik15/BTT_GM2/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-## **Acknowledgements** (Optional but encouraged)
+## **Acknowledgements**

-Thank your Challenge Advisor, host company representatives, TA, and others who supported your project.
+We would like to thank everyone who supported this project:

+- **Challenge Advisors:** John Cook and Henry L. Wright, for providing the industry challenge and guidance throughout the project.
+- **Coach:** Elizabeth Parnell, for her invaluable support and assistance whenever we encountered issues.

 ## Tech Stack